The Detroit Ghetto Story

 Detroit Black History

-The biggest event of Detroit black history was the Detroit Riots during the summer of 1967.
-After years of experiencing discrimination the frustration led to a week-long riot of destroying neighborhood businesses and battling the law enforcement.
+The biggest event of Detroit black history was the “Detroit Riots” of the summer of 1967.
+After years of experiencing discrimination, the frustration led to a week-long riot of destroying neighborhood businesses and battling the law enforcement.

 The Detroit Ghetto of Today

-The East Side might seem to be the most active section of the two, while the West Side may seem more laid back, flashy, and breeds hustlers, but those are only opinions and each side has the same features with very little differences.
+The West Side might seem more upkept and less dilapidated compared to the East Side, where the East Side has a more grimey appeal.
+The East Side might seem to be the most active section, while the West Side may seem more laid back, flashy, and breeds hustlers.
+Those are only opinions, each side has the same features with very little differences.

-Detroit Related Topics:
+Detroit Hoods Related Topics:

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.